raythurman2386/cognibot/README.md

 ### Tips

-- Make sure you are in the right directory (`CogniBot`) before creating and activating the virtual environment.
+- Always ensure you are in the correct directory (`CogniBot`) before creating and activating the virtual environment.
-- Remember to activate your virtual environment each time you open a new terminal session and want to run the bot or make changes to it.
+- Remember to activate your virtual environment each time you open a new terminal session to run the bot or make changes to it.
-- If you run into permission issues on Windows when activating the virtual environment, refer to the provided solution for changing the execution policy.
 - Keep your dependencies up to date by running `pip install -r requirements.txt` after any updates.
+- Use the provided scripts to simplify updates, backups, and environment setup.

 ### Additional Resources